Last updated on 15 August 2023

 - Pre-notify: Guidance on pre-notification can be found here, with further guidance on the timescales for pre-notification found at this link (i.e. 24hrs).

 - Create a Common Health Entry Document for Products (CHED P) on TRACES.NT uploading scanned colour copies of the EHCs and any supporting documents including catch certificates (see documentary requirements below).
 Where the document is too large to send as one file, it is acceptable to send it in two parts.

-- Ensure the product enters at a Point of Entry (POE) that has EU designation for that product.
-You can only import Products of Animal Origin (POAO) fishery products for human consumption through the following Points of Entry (POE) in Northern Ireland:
+- Ensure the product enters at a Sanitary and Phytosanitary (SPS) Inspection Facility that has EU designation for that product.
+You can only import Products of Animal Origin (POAO) fishery products for human consumption through the following Sanitary and Phytosanitary (SPS) Inspection Facilities in Northern Ireland: